avcton/avcton.github.io/content/Literature/Blockchain/Consensus Protocols.md

 ### Proof of Stake

 Instead of solving puzzles, people (validators) are chosen based on how many coins they own and are willing to "lock up"/state as a deposit.
 The more they stake, the higher their chances of being selected to append the block in the Blockchain.
-This method is more energy-efficient and faster and requires less computation power as compared to [[Consensus Protocols#Proof of Stake|Proof of Stake]].
+This method is more energy-efficient and faster and requires less computation power as compared to [[Consensus Protocols#Proof of Work|Proof of Work]].

 **Example: Ethereum 2.0**